Peterlingin/scripts/Check-PwnedPassword/README.md

 ---

 **⚠️ Important**: If you find that a password has been compromised, change it immediately on all services where you've used it.
-Consider using a password manager to generate and store unique, strong passwords for each service.
+Consider using a password manager to generate and store unique, strong passwords for each service. **Remember**: just because a password hasn’t been pwned doesn’t mean it’s secure.